nualagr/readnreviewed/README.md

 fetch()'s 'POST' method is then used to send the newBook to Python.
 Within the add_book() the newBook is unpacked into a dictionary and added to the database.
 The redirect url for the view_book.html page of this new book is then sent as a response back to fetch() and window.location.href is used to load that page in the browser.

-### Session Cookie Username

-At first the way in which users were logged in and identified from page to page was through the use of a session cookie that stored their username.
-This was a security flaw as it would have been possible to access someone's account by artifically creating the cookie an account holder's username.
-It was therefore decided to use the Werkzeug generate_password_hash() function to generate a hash of the site member's username.
-This was then stored in the session cookie.
-It was also stored in a document in the Sessions Collection in the database, alongside their unhashed username.
-A function, identify_user() was then written to find the hashed cookie within the Sessions collection and located the associated username.
-This function is called on within the different views to identify the user in question and access their reviews and wish list etc.
-The cookie and its associated document in the the database are deleted when the user clicks the logout button.
-A hashed cookie is generated on each login, increasing the site's security.
-After reading about user authentication it was decided that this was beyond the scope of this project due to time constraints.
-These changes were rolled back and the rudimentary user authentication of the session['user'] cookie was reinstated with the user's username.

 ### [url_for()](https://github.com/nualagr/readnreviewed/commit/8a6d67a0905226abbebbab747363011e105e2414)